-Creating labels so that they stand out from the rest can seem like an overwhelming task.
+Creating labels so that they stand out from the rest.

-A lot of time and research goes into creating the right label,
+A lot of time and research goes into creating the right label.

-Here’s some tips to get you started:
+Here are some tips to get you started:

-- Know your market: Are you selling locally, or to high-end stores, or maybe you want to create a professional range for spas.
+- Know your market: Are you selling locally, high-end stores, or maybe you want to create a professional range for spas.
 This will ultimately determine the label and packaging and how much you want to spend.

-- Logo: As part of your branding think about your logo.
+- Logo: As part of your branding, think about your logo.
 All the major commercial companies have one, think Body Shop, lush, something that your customer will identify your skincare range with

 - Font type: This is something important to consider.
 Imagine an article you read in a magazine, one where the words seemed to jump out at you off the page, an article that held your interest, so that you remembered it.
 There is no reason why your logo should be any different!
 Make it enticing and memorable!
 For instance, if your target market is young, then think about creating fun and creative, which speaks to them personally.
 If it is a man’s range, maybe you want something bold and masculine.
 Alternatively, your products may appeal to a more mature, sophisticated audience, so you should go with a more upscale image.
 In this case, think about creating a font type that has a classic appeal.